Click the arrow to the right to reveal course options.

 For the first time this year we will be running elective options for S5/6 pupils in addition to their National Qualifications.
 Electives will run for two periods per week and will allow S5/6 pupils to pick up wider achievement award as part of their studies at Harlaw.
 The options below will give us an indication of preference and we will then work on timetabling these effectively.
 Click the arrow to the right to reveal elective options.

-Community placement element: Pupils will undertake a community placement which could involve visiting a BGE class on a regular basis to support reading, writing or individual needs. opportunities include placements outside of school, such as the libraries, charities, sports activities, or environmental work.
-Pupils could then get recognition for this through a volunteering or leadership award.
-Pupils will also receive a Saltire Award after a minimum of 10 hours has been completed.
-This is a fantastic opportunity to give something back to the communities across Aberdeen whilst developing a range of skills including communication, leadership, problem-solving and teamworking.
+Community Placement element: Pupils will undertake a community placement which could involve supporting BGE learners weekly, with reading, writing or individual needs.
+Opportunities also include placements outside of school, such as libraries, charities, community centres, sports activities, or environmental work.
+Pupils get recognition for this through a Saltire Award after a minimum of 10 hours have been completed.
+This is a fantastic opportunity to give something back to the communities across Aberdeen whilst developing a range of skills including communication, leadership, problem-solving, and teamworking.

-Leadership element: Pupils develop their transferable skills and experience by leading events.
+L5 Leadership Award element: Pupils develop transferable skills and experience by leading events.
 They work with school staff and community partners to learn about practices and procedures required for successful management of events within the school and in our local community.
-The first unit introduces leadership styles, what good leadership looks like and skills & qualities of effective leaders.
-The second unit sees pupils plan, organise and lead a real-life event.
+The first unit introduces leadership styles, what good leadership looks like, and the skills & qualities of effective leaders.
+The second unit sees pupils plan, organise and lead a real-life event as part of their placement.
+For example, managing the Christmas window display for a charity shop placement, delivering a coaching session for a PE class placement, or providing a party for children at a community centre placement.

 L5/6 Literacy